carlobaldassi/ArgParse.jl/README.md

 See also the examples in the [examples directory](examples).

+## Changes in release 0.6.0-

+* Added support for Julia v0.7, dropped support for Julia v0.5.

 ## Changes in release 0.5.0

 * Added support for Julia v0.6, dropped support for Julia v0.4.